 After the highest cliffs (the Tun Law Forts) and the two admiralty poles (to measure nautical miles), the path hugs the coast (I went inland by mistake).
 The sea was all glassy, rippling gently in the wind.
 The wind was incredibly heavy up here, but down at the sea it looked magical.
 The path is sometimes dizzingly close to the edge of steep gorges with white foam at the bottom.
 The gorse was olive green from a distance, and their glorious sunshine flowers matched the yellow arrows.

 This was my first ‘proper’ walk after injuring my left foot on the Portuguese Camino.
 It had taken months to heal and I was nervous about future walks, but I became more confident as the day progressed.
-My ankles felt weak – that was the lack of Scottish hill walking practice – and so I was careful to place my feet flat where possible, sometimes hard on the side of these hills.
+My ankles felt weak – that was the lack of Scottish hill walking practice – and so I was careful to place my feet flat where possible, which sometimes hard on the side of these hills.

 For the first time I saw sheep head-butting each other, their hind legs sort of bouncing off the ground as they did it.
 As soon as I stopped to watch, though, they stopped too, like embarrassed teenagers caught doing something they shouldn’t be – it was so funny.